jsnyders/StringTemplate-js/StringTemplate.md

  `\}`              | `\\\}`
  `}`               | `\}`

-The last tow only apply in a sub template.
+The last two only apply in a sub template.

 xxx leave >> and %> escapes to later or include now?

-## The data model
+## The Data Model
 StringTemplate has very few data types.
 Most of how it deals with the data model is implementation specific.
 What it does know about is the shape of the data.
 Data can be one of the following shapes: